strongloop/strongloop.com2/_posts/2018-10-02-september-milestone.md

 ### CLI

-#### Repository And Service Generator
+#### Repository and Service Generator

 First I would like to say many thanks to our community contributor [Mario Estrada](https://github.com/marioestradarosa), who implemented the repository generator (and the service generator too)!
-Now running `lb4 repository`, you can create a repository that encapsulates a model and a datasource being selected by answering prompts or being provided in the CLI options(the generator validates the existence for you).
+By running `lb4 repository`, you can create a repository that encapsulates a model and a datasource being selected by answering prompts or being provided in the CLI options(the generator validates the existence for you).
 We support two repository types: `KV` and `CRUD`.
 The repository type is inferred from the selected datasource and id property name is inferred from from the selected model.
 Check documentation [Repository Generator](https://loopback.io/doc/en/lb4/Repository-generator.html) to learn more details about it.

 Mario also added the generator for creating services(REST/GRPC/SOAP) with existing datasources.
 A service supports a config file.
 You can read documentation [Service Generator](https://loopback.io/doc/en/lb4/Service-generator.html) to know more about the prompts and various ways to provide the config file.